Holly-Horwood/first-milestone-project/README.md

 ##### Testing:

-This website was tested manulaly by myself as well as friends and family.
+This website was tested manually by myself as well as friends and family.
 Each page was clicked through and each interactive part of each page was tested to ensure it was functional.

+---

 ##### Deployment: